panoply/spx/docs/src/views/docs/getting-started/tutorial.md

     └── tsup.config.ts
 ```

+---

 # Connect SPX

-To establish SPX as the communication point of your application, we'll use it as our default export and initialize it using the `{js} spx()` method.
+To establish SPX as the communication point of your application, we'll use it as our default export and initialize it using the `spx()` method.
 This method requires no options initially and will use the defaults.
 Once SPX is connected, it will take over the rendering cycle of your web application.
 Add the following code to your `bundle.ts` file:

 <!-- prettier-ignore -->
 ```ts